sharmashagun9844-alt/ambulance-route-clearance/README.md

 ---

 ## 🎯 Technical Architecture (The "How")
-Since we talked about Dijkstra's or A*, use this section to explain your logic:

 Logic Engine: Explain how you assigned "weights" to roads (e.g., a road with high traffic has a higher weight, making the algorithm avoid it).